-VOLUME-1, ISSUE-5
+VOLUME-3, ISSUE-4

 Simile is common poetic device.
 The subject of the poem is described by comparing it to another object or subject, using 'as' or 'like'.
 For example, the subject may be 'creeping as quietly as a mouse' or be 'sly, like a fox.
 For example: as proud as a peacock, as busy as a bee and so on.
 A simile is a direct comparison of two like or unlike things.
 A simile helps your reader or listener visualise, understand and have a better conception of the quality of the nouns being compared.

 Personification is a poetic device where animals, plants or even inanimate objects, are given human qualities - resulting in a poem full of imagery and description.
-Personification is a poetic device where animate objects, are given human qualities - resulting in a poem full of imagery and description.
+Personification is a poetic device where animals, plants or even inanimate objects, are given human qualities - resulting in a poem full of imagery and description.